 \section{Well-posedness, stability and weak convergence}

-\!In this section, we establish the existence of a solution of \eqref{eq:DG}, \eqref{eq:primal} and~\eqref{eq:op}~(i.e., their well-posedness), resp., their stability (i.e., an a priori~estimate),~and~the~weak convergence of the discrete solutions to a solution of the continuous problem \eqref{eq:p-lap}.
+In this section, for $k\!\in\! \mathbb{N}$ and $\alpha\! >\!
+0$, we establish the existence of a solution~of~\eqref{eq:DG}, \eqref{eq:primal} and~\eqref{eq:op}~(i.e., well-posedness), resp., their stability (i.e., an a priori~estimate), and the weak convergence of the discrete solutions to a solution of problem \eqref{eq:p-lap}.
 Our approach extends the treatment in \cite{dkrt-ldg}.
-Even though the existence~of~\mbox{discrete} solution resorts to standard tools, the rigorous argument is involved~due~to~the~\mbox{presence} of~the~shift $\abs{\avg{\Pia (\nablaDG \bfu_h + \Rhk\bfu_D^*)}}$ in the stabilization~term.~Therefore,~we~present~a detailed treatment.
+Although the existence~of~\mbox{discrete} solution resorts to standard tools, the rigorous argument is involved due to the presence of the shift $\aaal$ in the stabilization term.
+Hence,~we~present~a~detailed treatment.
 We start showing several estimates needed for the existence of discrete solutions and their stability. \begin{lemma} Let $\AAA$ satisfy Assumption~\ref{ass:1} for a balanced N-function ${\phi}$.
 Then, for every $\bu_h \in \Vhk$, we have that

 with a constant $c>0$ depending only on the characteristics of ${\AAA }$ and $\phi$, and the chunkiness $\omega_0>0$, and a constant $c_\alpha>0$ additionally depending on $\max\{1,\alpha\}$. \end{lemma}